Watch past educational presentations and see live events in real time

 Step 1: Download and fill out the ACR's Disclosure Form.
 You will be asked to upload this as part of the online request form.

-Step 2: Complete the online Data Use Request Form that corresponds with your project type.
+Step 3: Complete the RISE Data Use Request Form.

-Tip: Before filling out the request form, be sure to think through what specific data elements you need to answer your research question(s).
+Tip: Before completing the request form, think through what specific data elements you need to answer your research question(s).

 All RISE data use requests will be reviewed by ACR staff and the ACR’s RISE Research and Publications Subcommittee.
 The process varies slightly based on whether or not the request is intended for publication.
 Once your request is received, it will go through the following process: